The City has a housing plan for the Downtown Eastside

 House the approximately 3,500 people who are unhoused in Vancouver

-Replace or repair the 6,500 SRO units
+Replace or repair 6,500 SRO units

 Improve public spaces like parks, sidewalks, and rec centres for community use